bostontrader/bookwerx-core/README.md

 Watch the console and you'll see a message telling you what port the server is listening to.

-Finally, you'll need a set of API Keys in order to use the API.
-Please review the **API** section for this.

 ## Runtime Configuration

 Runtime configuration is provided via environment variables.
 There are no other defaults and if these variables are not correctly set, then the server will not start.
 These parameters can be fed to node on the command line.
-See package.json scripts.start for an example to start the server in "development" mode and scripts.test for an example to start the server in "test" mode.
+See package.json scripts.start for an example to start the server in "development" mode and scripts.test for an example to start the tests in "test" mode.

 The following env variables are used by **bookwerx-core**:

-* BW_PORT=3000 - Which port shall **bookwerx-core** listen to?
+* BW_PORT - Which port shall **bookwerx-core** listen to?

-* BW_MONGO=mongodb://127.0.0.1:27017/bookwerx-core-development - A connection string for your Mongodb.
+* BW_MONGO - A connection string for your Mongodb.
+For example: mongodb://127.0.0.1:27017/bookwerx-core-development

+In addition to the above, in order to get the testing to work, we need:

-* BW_TEST=false - Nobody looks at this except testing.
-Testing will not work unless this is set to true.
+* BW_TEST=true - Testing will not work unless this is set to true.
 Don't fubar thy production data!

+* BWCORE_DOMAIN - The domain portion of the url for the **bookwerx-core** server.
+For example: 127.0.0.1.
+Testing will assume 'http' and use the value of BW_PORT.

 # A Few Words About Testing